-For full details of the role and requirements, please see the Job Description and Person Specification.
+For full details of the role and requirements, please see the relevant Job Description and Person Specification on the links below:

 About DanceSyndrome: